Archive for March, 2011

 Who is going to truly need and value having an administrative partner?
 Is it the big company who can afford their own employees or who is only looking to reduce their bottom line?
 Or is it the solo and boutique companies who run smaller scale operations, often from home offices of their own, that don’t warrant employees or don’t have anywhere to put them even if they wanted them, but who still need the support and understand how it will help them run a more profitable business and make faster progress?
 Who do you think has the greater need for what we do and will therefore place a higher value on it because it has more meaning to their business success?

 This is why the economy has no bearing once you understand who your market is.
 Those who need and value what you are in business to do will pay because people who want or need something, prize it more highly and place greater importance on paying well for it.
-Which again, makes the whole question about the economy irrelevant because you are going to seek only markets who need and value the expertise and are able and willing to afford it.
+Which again, makes the whole question about the economy irrelevant because you are only going to seek a market and ideal clients who need and value the expertise and are able and willing to afford it.

 So your task as a new business owner in this profession is to find a target market who a) has the highest need for what you are in business to do, b) can be found easily enough in order to market to them and fill your practice, and c) earns enough money to pay for professional level fees.